Application framework of redpesk

 The application framework fills the gap between the applications development model and the effective system implementation.

 In one hand, there is a programming model that includes security features through permissions, micro service architecture through flexible high level API, and, in the other hand, there is an implementation of the security on the system that constrains how to implement the programming model.

-The framework manages applications and hides them security details.
+The framework manages applications and hides their security details.
 To achieves it, the framework is built on top of security frameworks of Linux: standard DAC and a MAC module SELinux or Smack.

 The programming model

 The framework ensures that sensitive services, devices or resources of the platform are protected.
 Applications can access these sensitive resources only if explicitly permitted to do so.

 Applications are packaged and delivered in a digitally signed RPM that contains:

 manifest.ymlin a directory

 IN SOME FUTURE Signature make possible to allow or deny permissions required by the application based on certificates of signers.
 A chain of trust in the creation of certificates allows a hierarchical structuring of permissions.

 It also adds the description of dependency to other service because redpesk programming model emphasis micro-services architecture design.